California enacts a broad privacy law, taking on companies that collect and sell your data

 The campaign to get the initiative on the ballot was funded by Bay Area real estate developer Alastair MacTaggart, who donated $1.6 million to the effort.
 MacTaggart said at a press conference after the bill's signing that the campaign spoke with several experts, including people from the ACLU, Electronic Frontier Foundation and UC Berkeley, in developing the ballot measure.
 He also said his campaign had been ready to support the ballot measure through the November election if necessary.

-The Committee to Protect California Jobs declined to comment on the law passed on Thursday.
+The Committee to Protect California Jobs declined to comment on the law passed Thursday.

-Before Thursday's votes, a Facebook official said in a statement that the company supports the bill.
+Before Thursday's votes, a Facebook official said in a statement that the company supported the bill.

 Not quite the GDPR